elastic/elastic-package/docs/howto/system_testing.md

 ```

 With this test configuration file, the Elastic Agent is running in a docker environment,
-turned on sharing between container and the host operating system the PID address space and
+turned on sharing between container and the host operating system the PID address space as well as
-those two Linux Capabilities have been enabled for that Elastic Agent.
+the Linux Capabilities `AUDIT_CONTROL` and `AUDIT_READ` have been enabled for that Elastic Agent.
+In [this section](#running-a-system-test), there is also another example to customize the scripts
+to install new software or define new environment variables in the Elastic Agents.

 #### Placeholders